KevoTHRASHER/TicketBus/README.md

 ####	Ticket Bus App	####

-App write in JAVA Language with SQL in MySQL.
+CRUD App write in JAVA Language with SQL in MariaDB.

+# Compilation

+In these case i use two libraries, one for connect Java with MariaDB